Definition:

 Research

-Develops parallel analysis of grammatical categorization as construal operations — particularly figure-ground structuring, force dynamics, and windowing of attention — providing complementary and overlapping coverage of the construal concept from a different theoretical angle.
+Summary: Develops parallel analysis of grammatical categorization as construal operations — particularly figure-ground structuring, force dynamics, and windowing of attention.